Liverpool's injury list, suspensions and availability

 Mohamed Salah

-The attacker picked up a muscle injury in the Champions League victory over Galatasaray on March 18 and as a result has been sidelined.
+The attacker has recovered from the muscle injury he sustained in the Champions League victory over Galatasaray on March 18.

 No Liverpool players are currently suspended.